 If uptime and availability are important to your business, you may want to consider using RAID storage as part of your data storage strategy.

-RAID Groups unify an array of disks, usually two or more identical units, into one logical unit.
 If disks of varying capacities are added to a single RAID Group, all of the disks within that group will function according to the capacity of the smallest disk.
-Similarly, if a RAID Group contains more than one type of drive (HHD, SSD, SAS), the group will function according to the slowest drive in the Group.
-While RAID Groups vastly increase the availability and performance of storage, it is important to create RAID Groups based on the capacity and disk type of each group.
+Any additional capacity on larger drives will effectively be unused within that group, which can lead to inefficient utilization of your storage investment.
+Similarly, if a RAID Group contains more than one type of drive (HDD, SSD, SAS), the group will function according to the slowest drive in the Group, limiting overall performance to the lowest common denominator.

-In order to facilitate communication in the form of input/output/ (I/O) commands between servers and storage devices a unique identifier called a LUN (Logical Unit Number) is used to designate the storage devices within the RAID Group.
+In order to facilitate communication in the form of input/output/ (I/O) commands between servers and storage devices, a unique identifier called a LUN (Logical Unit Number) is used to designate the storage devices within the RAID Group.
 A logical unit can be a single drive, multiple storage drives, an entire RAID set, or just a partition of a drive.
 Using a LUN often simplifies storage resource management in that access and control privileges can be assigned through these logical identifiers.

 RAID Groups are then combined into Storage pools for increased performance and ease of management.
 This allows businesses to easily scale to meet the needs of their business by adding drives or RAID Groups and expanding LUN capacity.

 Storage pools aggregate one or more RAID Arrays or RAID Groups to combine multiple types and sizes of drives into one logical unit with a larger combined storage space.
-Essentially, pools act as another RAID level virtualizing the underlying RAID architecture.
+Essentially, pools act as another RAID level, virtualizing the underlying RAID architecture.
 Pools spread out the data and workload evenly across the pool while providing enhanced RAID protection over the pool.

 If a drive fails or an additional drive is needed, the IT admin can simply replace or add additional drives to the appropriate RAID Group and then dynamically rebalance the data across all of the active drives within the pool.